uccser/verto/CONTRIBUTING.md

 # Contributing Guide

-Welcome to the Kordac developer community!
+Welcome to the Verto developer community!
 We have spent many months developing this project, and we would love for you to get involved!

-We've written a technical guide about how Kordac works and how to contribute [here](kordac.readthedocs.io/en/develop/contributing.html).
-These docs should give you a good overview of how Kordac is pieced together.
+We've written a technical guide about how Verto works and how to contribute [here](verto.readthedocs.io/en/develop/contributing.html).
+These docs should give you a good overview of how Verto is pieced together.

-Below are a few more general notes to remember while you are working on Kordac.
+Below are a few more general notes to remember while you are working on Verto.

 ### Code of Conduct